-Initially my friends and I hadn’t planned to do a gondola ride in Venice.
-I’d heard all sorts of stories about how expensive it was and I didn’t feel it was worth breaking the bank.
-It’s the kind of thing you reserve for a romantic holiday with a husband/wife/partner/lover, and I wasn’t on one of those holidays.
-I didn’t quite imagine my first gondola ride to be with two Aussie mates I met backpacking in Europe.
+On my first trip to Venice I visited with friends and we were traveling on a budget.
+I’d heard all sorts of stories about how expensive gondola rides were and I didn’t feel it was worth breaking the bank.
+It’s the kind of thing I figured I’d reserve for a romantic holiday with a husband/wife/partner/lover, and it wasn’t one of those holidays.
+I didn’t quite imagine my first gondola ride to be with two Aussie friends I met backpacking in Europe.
 As it transpired, that was what happened.

-The thing is, when you get to a city like Venice, you start to think “I might only be here once.
+When you get to a city like Venice, you start to think “I might only be here once.
 I’d regret it if I didn’t”.
-The reality is I probably will go back at some point, but then again I could also get hit by a bus tomorrow.
 I’m very much of the attitude that you should seize the opportunity while you can.
 Plus when you step off the ferry in Venice and you see those gondolas gliding down the Canal Grande, you can’t help but want to go on one.

 ‘Official guide price’: 80 euros for 40 minutes

 What we paid: 90 euros for 30 minutes

 The ‘official’ fares are listed on the official website for gondoliers www.gondolavenezia.it

 According to the website, a 40-minute gondola ride should cost €80 for a maximum of 6 people.
 For each additional 20 minutes it costs €40 on top of that.
 Evening gondola rides after 7pm cost €100 for 40 minutes and €50 for every additional 20 minutes.

 The reality is that gondoliers will try to charge you a lot more than this.
 The three factors you need to think about when choosing your gondola are 1) the length of time you want your ride to last 2) the sights you want to see 3) the price you want to pay.